 Bachelor of Science in Nursing

-Resident Nurse/Bachelor of Science in Nursing
+Registered Nurse/Bachelor of Science in Nursing

-This RN to BSN program is designed for registered nurses who are looking to earn a bachelor's degree to improve their chances of moving ahead professionally in the health care field.
+This RN to BSN program is designed for registered nurses who are looking to earn a bachelor's degree to improve their chances of moving ahead professionally in the healthcare field.
 The courses often overlap with traditional BSN courses and include nursing management, professional nursing practice, nursing research, community health and a clinical capstone.